SnappFr/auth-proxy/README.md

 Config.url = 'https://authproxyurl.com/'
 ```

-Once you have done that, you will be able to call the following classes and methods
+Once you've done that, you will be able to call the following classes and methods

 #### Define the authenticator